An Ultimate Guide To SaaS Marketing Funnels

 Awareness is the first stage and is at the very top of the funnel.
 The people here are just starting to hear your brand’s name and still are learning who you are and what you do.

-It is a place for good first impressions and attracting new leads that is not familiar with your brand yet.
+It is a place for good first impressions and attracting new leads that are not familiar with your brand yet.

-If people liked your brand at their first impressions of you and/or if they would like to know more about your business, they will visit your website again.
+If you manage to leave a good first impression on your audience, or if they would like to know more about your business, they will visit your website again.

-Notice that this won’t happen for everyone at the awareness stage —at least not immediately.
-Some people will simply not be interested in your products/services or won’t be in need.
-But leaving the funnel at the awareness stage, doesn’t mean that they cannot come back a few months or years later and join at the consideration stage (and this applies to each stage, it’s just more common at this point).
+Here, it’s important to note that this won’t happen for everyone at the awareness stage —at least not immediately.
+Some people will simply not be interested in your products/services or won’t be in need of them.
+That said, leaving the funnel at the Awareness stage doesn’t mean that they cannot come back a few months or years later and join at the Consideration stage (and this applies to each stage, it’s just more common at this point).

 This is the stage where people are making their final researches before officially converting into paying customers.